qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/html_element_handling.rst

 HTML Element Handling
 *********************

 This document describes the ideas and concepts behind the classes in the ``qx.html`` namespace (`API <http://api.qooxdoo.org/#qx.html>`_). qooxdoo also comes with a basic low-level abstraction API for DOM manipulation.
-For details about this API please have a look at the :doc:`corresponding documentation <website_apis>`.
+For details about this API please have a look at the :doc:`corresponding documentation </pages/website/tech_website_apis>`.

 .. _pages/html_element_handling#idea: